 (a) During the first six-months following the effective date of the ordinance adopting this division, no sanctions will be administered for violations.
-A remediation letter will be sent delineating the violation that occurred and instructions will be given on how to remedy or prevent future violations.
 Once this six-month grace period has ended, complaints alleging a violation of this division may be filed and considered by the Ethics Review Commission in accordance with the procedures set forth in Section 2.444 of this Article.